Vardot/platformsh-varbase10/.storybook/README.md

 In case of having a custom theme for a project by

-To include components from a custom cloned generated theme, uncomment and modify the following line in the `.storybook/main.js` file:
+To include components from a custom cloned generated theme, uncomment and modify the following line in the `.storybook/main.js` file

 `"../docroot/themes/custom/mytheme/components/**/*.stories.@(json|yml)",`&#x20;